bradleyhope1/contact/README.md

 Signal is the gold-standard for encrypted messaging and phone calls.
 You can download it here: https://whispersystems.org/

-You then have to add my phone number (+447584600950) to your phone address book.
-Then just message me.
+You can then add my number (+447584600950) to your phone address book and message me.

+If it is extremely sensitive, you can send me a message through the system without adding my number to your address book.
+Just type my number into the search box and it will give you the option to click "New conversation with +447584600950."

 Be aware that Signal will keep a record of when you set up an account and what phone number you've used, which can be sensitive information.

-Alternatively, you can use a program called WickrMe, which lets you set up an account using only an e-mail address.
+Alternatively, you can use a program called Wickr, which lets you set up an account using only an e-mail address.
 You can create a fake e-mail address and use it to create an account, and then find me using my phone number (+447584600950) or my e-mail (bradley.hope@wsj.com).